 The Court will apply the following requirements with regard to participation by Bar sponsored calendar call programs in proceedings before the Court.

-To participate, a calendar call program shall:
+To participate a Bar sponsored calendar call program shall:

-- Constitute a program organized by a Bar association, integrated Bar, or similar professional organization in which volunteer tax practitioners provide pro bono consultation services to unrepresented petitioners at Tax Court calendar calls.
+- Constitute a program organized by a Bar association, integrated Bar, or similar professional organization in which volunteer tax practitioners provide pro bono consultation services to self-represented petitioners at Tax Court calendar calls.
 Each such program shall have a program director/coordinator who shall be responsible for overseeing program operations and serve as a point of contact for communications to and from the Court.

-- Submit to the Chief Judge, on or before February 15 of each year, a letter, signed by the program director/coordinator (sample format attached), which includes (1) the name, address, Tax Court Bar number (if applicable), and contact information (including the e-mail address) of the calendar call program director/coordinator; (2) the place(s) of trial served by the program; (3) whether the program provides assistance to unrepresented taxpayers in small tax cases, regular tax cases, or both; (4) a statement that the program will comply with these requirements; (5) a copy of or electronic link to the program guidelines as described in section 1.b., above; (6) an approximate number of Tax Court petitioners who received assistance through the calendar call program during the calendar year preceding the submission of the letter; and (7) any suggestions that the program may offer for better assisting unrepresented petitioners in their interactions with the Court.
-The letter to the Chief Judge referred to in this provision may be submitted to the Court in paper form or, if in PDF format, as an attachment to an e-mail using the Contact Us form.
+- Submit to the Chief Judge, on or before February 15 of each year, a letter, signed by the program director/coordinator (sample format attached), which includes (1) the name, address, Tax Court Bar number (if applicable), and contact information (including the e-mail address) of the calendar call program director/coordinator; (2) the place(s) of trial served by the program; (3) whether the program provides assistance to self-represented petitioners in small tax cases, regular tax cases, or both; (4) a statement that the program will comply with these requirements; (5) a copy of or electronic link to the program guidelines as described in section 1.b., above; (6) an approximate number of Tax Court petitioners who received assistance through the calendar call program during the calendar year preceding the submission of the letter; and (7) any suggestions that the program may offer for better assisting self-represented petitioners in their interactions with the Court.
+The letter to the Chief Judge referred to in this provision may be submitted to the Court in paper form or, if in PDF format, as an attachment to an e-mail using the Contact Us link.

 - Immediately inform the Chief Judge of any material changes in the information submitted to the Court pursuant to section 1.c., above.